-- "Brothel" is any building, structure, part of a building or structure, or other place offering shelter or seclusion, which is principally or regularly used for the purpose of prostitution, with the consent or connivance of the owner, tenant, or other person in possession of it. - "Capacity to consent" is a non-legal judgment of a person's functional ability to make decisions.
+"Brothel" is any building, structure, part of a building or structure, or other place offering shelter or seclusion, which is principally or regularly used for the purpose of prostitution, with the consent or connivance of the owner, tenant, or other person in possession of it.

+"Capacity to consent" is a non-legal judgment of a person's functional ability to make decisions.
 If it is determined a person lacks the capacity to consent, that does not mean the person is legally incompetent.
 Capacity is a clinical term.
+Competency is a legal term and determined by a court.

+"Caretaker" means a related or unrelated person who has the responsibility for the protection, care, or custody of a dependent adult because of assuming the responsibility voluntarily, by contract, through employment, or by order of the court.
+(Iowa Code Section 235B.2)

+"Coercion" means communication or conduct which compels another to act or refrain from acting against their will.

+"Collateral sources" means any person or agency that is presently providing service to the dependent adult, either in a professional or paraprofessional capacity, including, but not limited to, doctors, counselors, and public health nurses.
+(441 IAC 176.1(235B))

+"Confidential information" means any information restricted by Iowa Code Chapter 22, Iowa Code Chapter 217, Iowa Code Chapter 235B, Iowa Code Chapter 229, Iowa Code Chapter 125, 45 CFR 160; 162 and 164, or any other provision in the State or Federal law that prohibits disclosure of information.

-Competency is a legal term and determined by a court. - "Caretaker" means a related or unrelated person who has the responsibility for the protection, care, or custody of a dependent adult because of assuming the responsibility voluntarily, by contract, through employment, or by order of the court.
-(Iowa Code Section 235B.2) - "Coercion" means communication or conduct which compels another to act or refrain from acting against their will. - "Collateral sources" means any person or agency that is presently providing service to the dependent adult, either in a professional or paraprofessional capacity, including, but not limited to, doctors, counselors, and public health nurses.
-(441 IAC 176.1(235B)) - "Confidentiality" means the withholding of information from any manner of communication, public or private.
-(441 IAC 176.1(235B)) - "Confinement" means the act of imprisoning or restraining someone; the quality, state, or condition of being imprisoned or restrained.
-(Black's Law Dictionary, Eleventh Edition, West Group, 2019) - "Confirmed, not registered" means that physical abuse, denial of critical care, or personal degradation is determined by a preponderance of evidence (more than 50 percent) to have occurred, but because the abuse is minor, isolated, and unlikely to reoccur, the report is not placed on the registry.
+"Confinement" means the act of imprisoning or restraining someone; the quality, state, or condition of being imprisoned or restrained.
+(Black's Law Dictionary, Eleventh Edition, West Group, 2019)

+"Confirmed, not registered" means that physical abuse, denial of critical care, or personal degradation is determined by a preponderance of evidence (more than 50 percent) to have occurred, but because the abuse is minor, isolated, and unlikely to reoccur, the report is not placed on the registry.
 These reports are termed "assessments" or "evaluations" and are electronically maintained for five years in DARES and then expunged unless there is a subsequent report.
-If there is a subsequent report committed by the same caretaker within five years, the report will be maintained electronically and sealed ten years after the subsequent report. - "Counselor or therapist" means a physician, psychologist, nurse, professional, counselor, social worker, marriage or family therapist, alcohol or drug counselor, member of the clergy, or any other person, whether or not licensed or registered by the state, who provides or purports to provide mental health services. (lowa Code Section 709.15)
+If there is a subsequent report committed by the same caretaker within five years, the report will be maintained electronically and sealed ten years after the subsequent report.

+"Counselor or therapist" means a physician, psychologist, nurse, professional, counselor, social worker, marriage or family therapist, alcohol or drug counselor, member of the clergy, or any other person, whether or not licensed or registered by the state, who provides or purports to provide mental health services. (lowa Code Section 709.15)